gmoehler/luminosia/README.md

 Issues:
 - not possible to load same waveform twice
 - selection stays when channel is deleted
-- show loading progress component only on channel loaded

 Usability:
 - make zoom stay at position